dylanpinn/FIT3003/lectures/lecture-01.md

      activities:transaction processing systems
      - e.g. ERP systems, payroll systems, point-of-sale systems, inventory management systems, etc.
-  2. Systems forcollating and analysinginformation (typically collected from transaction processing systems) to support organisational decision-making.
+  2. Systems for collating and analysing information (typically collected from transaction processing systems) to support organisational decision-making.
 - No IT professional can claim to understand enterprise IT without understanding both kinds of systems.